herms97/photoBooth/README.md

     sudo apt-get install python3

 ## Setup

-   1. Start the setup with downloading the repository from github: https://github.com/herms97/photoBooth
+1. Start the setup with pulling / cloning the repository from github: https://github.com/herms97/photoBooth

-   2. Set up your dropbox account

-   First step is to create an account at DropBox - you do not have to pay for an account, do not worry.

-   Second step is to locate the folder called ‘dropbox-uploader’ that should be included when pulling / cloning from our github.
+2. Locate the folder called ‘dropbox-uploader’ that should be included when pulling / cloning from our github.
+   ### Note:
-        Note: You may have pulled or cloned the project to a specific folder, make sure when changing directory that you know where the           dropbox-uploader is located.
+   You may have pulled or cloned the project to a specific folder, make sure when changing directory that you        know where the dropbox-uploader is located.

    Go into cmd (command window) and type:

-1. cd dropbox-uploader
-2. LS
+   `cd dropbox-uploader`

+   `ls`

-   (the command ls, will list files in the folder you are located.
+   (The command ls, will list files in the folder you are located.
 You do not have to do this, but you will           then see that the script dropbox_uploader.sh is inside the folder dropbox_uploader).

-    Simply run the script by typing: ./dropbox_uploader.sh
+   Simply run the script by typing:

+    `./dropbox_uploader.sh`

-     If this dont work, type: chmod +x dropbox_uploader.sh
+    If this dont work, type:

+    `chmod +x dropbox_uploader.sh`

     This will allow you (give permission) to execute the file.

+    First time executing the shell script will give you this:

+    --link

+3. You need to create an account at DropBox - you do not have to pay for an account, do not worry.

+4. Now you have to create an app, where you can get an access token (connect your dropbox app folder to the          script).
+Click here to create dropbox app

+5. Click create app, and fill out:

+   --link
+   --link

+6. When you have given a name and created your app, you should be able to see this when you scroll down:

+    --link

+    Click on the generate button, then your access token will be displayed.

+    --link

+7. Type in the generated access token in the input field, hit enter, then type y and enter again to confirm:

+    --link

+    ### If you entered the correct token you are done setting up your dropbox!

+    If you unfortunately entered wrong token, you can simply run the script `./dropbox_uploader.sh` again, then       this will show up:

+    --link

+    It will list several commands, make sure you type `./dropbox_uploader.sh unlink`.
+Then you will get this         message: make sure to type `y` (if you want to reset) then hit enter.
+Now if you type `./dropbox_uploader.sh`     you will see the same as shown in the previous picture.
+Just make sure to type in the correct access token.

+    ### Note:
+    Your folder names might not be the same as the path in our code, follow next step beneath to be sure.

 ## License
 Collection of licenses that applies to this project.